jmoore2081/smackgrc/src/pages/solutions/index.md

         * Powerful, dynamic multi-dimensional reporting.
 Pre-built dashboards and reports.
-See Project status and findings by location, regulatory requirement, vendor profile, system profile, OU profile, control domain, etc. Build your own custom reports
+See Project status and findings by location, regulatory requirement, vendor or system profile, control domain, etc. Build your own custom reports

         * See projects on a Gantt chart, projects behind schedule, projects over budget based on percentage complete

-        * Fully customizable.
+        * Fully configurable.
 Each organization has different needs when it comes to audit and project management.
 It is easy to add new fields, add to or change the functionality according to your organizations' needs
       title: Audit and Project Management